pulzze/autoflow-documentation/docs/Documentation/Overview/Index.md

   </div>
 </div>

 Enterprise and telecom have unique interaction needs.
-Whether interacting with industry specific protocols, abstracting and normalizing the data, or automating certain processes, API AutoFlow provides the features needed to quickly and easily connect and generate workflows for each use cases.
+Whether interacting with industry-specific protocols, abstracting and normalizing the data, or automating certain processes, API AutoFlow provides the features needed to quickly and easily connect and generate workflows for each use case.

 ### Best of both worlds

-- **Intuitiveness of no-code**: The user experience is based on popular no-code tools.
+- **The intuitiveness of no-code**: The user experience is based on popular no-code tools.
 Configuring is by drag-and-drop and data-driven guided inputs.

 - **Customizable granular control**: Ability to apply code level customization without coding.
-It is made possible through granular control provided on each features.
+It is made possible through granular control provided on each feature.

-Whether you are looking for a way to easily and quickly handle data or automation a process using an intuitive industry standard workflow user experiences, API AutoFlow provides the best of both worlds.
+Whether you are looking for a way to easily and quickly handle data or automation a process using an intuitive industry-standard workflow user experience, API AutoFlow provides the best of both worlds.

-Unlike traditional no-code platforms that are made for simple prototyping, API AutoFlow is built on micro-service architecture that ensures high reliability and performance.
+Unlike traditional no-code platforms that are made for simple prototyping, API AutoFlow is built on a micro-service architecture that ensures high reliability and performance.

 ## Learn with Video Tutorial